mitranim/gax/readme.md

 Gax easily beats `text/template` and `html/template`.
 The more dynamic a template is, the better it gets.

-In the static benchmark, Gax renders the markup just once into a global variable, benchmarking the writing performance of `bytes.Buffer` for "fairness" with templating.
+The static benchmark is "unfair" because it renders just once into a global variable.
 This is recommended for all completely static markup.
+Prerendering is also possible with `text/template` and `html/template`, but syntactically inconvenient and usually avoided.
+With Gax it's syntactically convenient and easily done, and the benchmark reflects that.

 The dynamic benchmark is intentionally naive, avoiding some Gax optimizations such as static prerender, to mimic simple user code.